f4exb/sdrangel/plugins/channelrx/demodpager/readme.md

 When checked, received messages are forwarded to the specified UDP address (12) and port (13).

-The messages are forwarded as null termiated ASCII strings, in the format: data time address function alpha numeric
+The messages are forwarded as null terminated ASCII strings, in the format: data time address function alpha numeric

 <h3>12: UDP address</h3>